 According to a presentation at the 2014 annual meeting of the IEEE Computer Society, there are four primary benefits of the cloud:

 - Software patching and updating are handled by the provider.

 - There is no need to worry about on-premise equipment maintenance.

 - Virtual machines offer real-time scalability, adapting resource levels to meet your needs.

 These advantages are all compelling.
-After all, cloud computing isn’t just something that’s useful for startups: mega-enterprise General Electric has said that it is cutting down its data centers to 10% of their original size in favor of the public cloud.
+After all, cloud computing isn’t just useful for startups: mega-enterprise General Electric has said it is cutting down its data centers to 10% of their original size in favor of the public cloud.

 Even the Department of Defense is on board.
 “Procuring [cloud-based solutions and services] will allow the Army to focus resources more effectively to meet evolving mission needs,” explained Gary Wang, Army deputy CIO.

 Let’s move on to those first two questions, though – cloud challenges and strategies – so that your organization has a clear path forward.